Are you traveling to Sardinia? Great! It’s the right thing to do – and I promise you will fall in love with it.

-But the local language is Sardinian, which is one of the 12 officially recognized minority languages of Italy, and it is spoken by more than a million people, including yours truly.
 Known to be the neo-Latin language that mostly resembles Latin, and by many deemed to be more similar to Spanish (after all, the island was under Spanish rule for centuries), Sardinian is a language proper and it bears its own dialects too – which at times vary dramatically one from the other.

 I come from Cagliari and my mother comes from a nearby village, and I understand all the dialects of Sardinian spoken on the south of the region; but talk to me in the Fonnese variety of Sardinian and chances are I won’t get more than a few words.